 All kittens leave with a notarized certificate of health from our vet, shot, wormed, loved, 1 year from birth genetic health guarantee and a welcome package to make the transfer smoother for you and your new baby.

 (Genetic health guarantee covers the first year from birth, if anything happens to the kitten and it passes away

 it will be replaced after a complete autopsy is done and a full report from your vet is submitted to me.)

 A deposit , (is a holding fee ) this will hold a kitten of your choice till you pick it up.

 However, if you change your mind and no longer want the kitten that has been held for you then the

 I reserve the right to limit breeding right.
 Terms will be discussed with the breeder.

-Any kitten sold as a potential breeder will need to have a written breeding plan
+Any kitten IS as a potential breeder will need to have a written breeding plan

 available for me to view.